Step-by-step guide to the atmosphere

 We can also use radio waves to study this and other electron layers by sending a radio wave straight up and measuring the reflection.

-A recently installed instrument at Casey station can build up 'radar maps' of the sky from 80–800 km in height in this way.
+An instrument at Casey research station can build up 'radar maps' of the sky from 80–800 km in height in this way.

 Only the thinnest trace of the atmosphere remains.
 The movement of electrons and ions is controlled mainly by the Earth's magnetic field.

 The magnetosphere (the region of the Earth's magnetic field in space) contains a huge amount of power from the particles and magnetic field of the Sun, up to one million million watts of power.
 A large power station on Earth generates about one hundred million watts, meaning the magnetosphere is equivalent in this sense to ten thousand power stations.

 This is the end of our tour but the Earth's atmosphere doesn't end here.
 It can be detected out to at least 1000 km above the Earth's surface and the magnetic field of the Earth extends many times further again.
 The properties of our atmosphere depend on many complex interactions between processes at various heights, but ultimately the 'driving engine' is solar radiation, both light (including x-rays and ultra-violet light) and particles (cosmic rays and auroral electrons).

 We hope we have helped you appreciate something of what goes on all the time in our atmosphere.

 Many of the processes are very complex and will require many years of study before we fully understand what is happening.